Qianliyan

 Qianliyan is a Chinese sea and door god.
 He usually appears with Shunfeng'er as a guardian of the temples of the sea goddess Mazu.

 Name

-The name "Qianliyan" literally means "He of the Thousand-Mile" or "League Eyes" but may be taken more generally as "Hawkeye", "Lynx-Eyed", "Far-Seeing", or even "All-Seeing" or "Clairvoyant" as a distance of 1,000 li was idiomatic in Chinese for any great distance.
+The name "Qianliyan" literally means "Thousand Li Eyes" or "League Eyes" but may be taken more generally as "Hawkeye", "Lynx-Eyed", "Far-Seeing", or even "All-Seeing" or "Clairvoyant" as a distance of 1,000 li was idiomatic in Chinese for any great distance.
 It also appears as Qianli Yan and Qian Li Yan.
 His partner Shunfeng'er's name similarly means "Sharp-Eared" or "All-Hearing".

 Under the Ming, Qianliyan was also known as Li Lou.

 History

 Qianliyan is first attested in the early-16th century novel Journey to the West, where he appears as the personified form of the Taoist Jade Emperor's eyes and one of his lieutenants.
 There is, however, an earlier depiction of him in the caves of Shimen (t 石門山, s 石门山, Shíménshān) in Sichuan which has been dated to the Southern Song.
 The Chinese folk tale about the Ten Brothers also probably long predates its first publication during the Ming Dynasty; in it, the eldest two brothers have powers just like those of Qianliyan and Shunfeng'er.

 Qianliyan next appeared as a lieutenant of the Emperor of Flowering Brightness (t 華光大帝, s 华光大帝, Huáguāng Dàdì) in Yu Xiangdou's Journey to the South and as a character in Xu Zhonglin's Creation of the Gods.
 He was confused with the door god Shenshu (神荼, Shēnshū) and, particularly, gradually conflated with the earlier sea god Zhaobao Qilang (招宝七郎, Zhāobǎo Qīláng) as he was supplanted by the cult of Mazu.